Dedicated to the preservation of our photographic heritage

 To see an image by

-Clark of the Congrational Church fire of 1910 Pacific Grove and photos of Asilomar.
+Clark of the Congressional Church fire of 1910 Pacific Grove and photos of Asilomar.

 L.S.
-Slevin came to Carmel in 1903 and opened a shop on Ocean Avenue
+(Louis Stanislas) Slevin was a native of California.
+He came to Carmel in 1903 and opened a shop on Ocean Avenue

-He photographed all around Monterey County From Big Sur to Salinas.
+He photographed all around Monterey County from Big Sur to Salinas.
+He married his wife Mabel shortly after moving to Carmel.

 5x7 prints.
 Slevin and E.A.
 Cohen went out photographing together